jsiegenthaler/homebridge-eosstb/README.md

 * A [TV subscription](https://www.upc.ch/en/bundles/buy-tv-internet/) (or the equivalent in your country)
 * A [My UPC account](https://www.upc.ch/en/account/login/credentials/) (or the equivalent in your country, part of your TV package)
 * The ARRIS mediabox DCX960 (provided by your TV provider as part of your TV subscription, called by the system an "EOSSTB" and marketed under different names in different UPC countries)
-* The ARRIS DCX960 should be set to **Standby power consumption** = **Fast start**  to ensure it is online all the time and can respond to to switch-on requests from HomeKit
+* The ARRIS DCX960 should be set to **Standby power consumption** = **Fast start**  to ensure it is always online and can respond to switch-on requests from HomeKit.

 ## Features
 **Full Remote Control Support**: The Apple TV Remote in your iOS device can control your set-top box; including power, menu navigation, play, pause, volume and mute commands.

 **Intelligent Mute**: Clicking Volume Down on your iOS device three times in rapid succession sends a Mute command to your TV.
 A subsequent press of Volume Up or Volume Down cancels the mute.
+The triple-press timing is configurable.

 **Synchronised Set-Top Box Name**: Changing the name of the set-top box in the iOS device changes it on the TV and backend systems in real time, and vice-versa.
 No reboot required.